Whitman College Institutional Review Board

 - Research Participant Compensation

 Definitions of Research

-According to “The Common Rule,” a “HUMAN SUBJECT” is defined as: “[A] living individual about whom an investigator (whether professional or student) conducting research obtains:
+A human subject (or research participant) is defined as “a living individual about whom an investigator (whether professional or student) conducting research,” which involves:

 The following activities are NOT considered research:

 Surveys and interviews for the purposes of: